Hydropolis, Dubai: Origin

 The hotel was planned in the Persian Gulf off Dubai through the mediation of the Hans Peter Pesenhofer following plans of Siemens IBC (Prof. Roland Dieterle) in cooperation with the German Designer Joachim Hauser (Bitterfeld) and with the approval of the DDIA.
 The hotel's original plan was to be located 20 meters underwater off the coast of Jumeriah beach.
 The hotel's plan was to cover an area of 260 hectares, an area equivalent to Hyde Park in London.
-The construction cost for Hydropolis was approximately €600 million Euro, which woiuld have made Hydropolis one of the most expensive hotels ever created.
+The construction cost for Hydropolis was approximately €600 million Euro, which would have made Hydropolis one of the most expensive hotels ever created.
 The hotel design was created by Joachim Hauser and Professor Roland Dieterle, and was planned to be composed of three segments: a land station, a connecting train, and the underwater hotel.
 Joachim Hauser's and Prof. Roland Dieterle's architecture idea was to represent the connection between humans and water.
 The initial planned opening year was 2006, but due to financial reasons and disagreements with the DDIA (Dubai Development & Investment Authority), the project was already canceled by the DDIA in October 2004.
 Hydropolis Holdings LLC Dubai was holding the original intellectual property rights of Hydropolis.